dan-wagner/dan-wagner/README.md

 ## Hi there 👋

 I am a data scientist trained as a health economist.
-Beginning with my PhD, I have been working to address persistent challenges in the development of model-based economic evaluations of health technologies.
+For the last few years, I have been working to address persistent challenges in the development of model-based economic evaluations of health technologies.
 Every model should be fast, error free, and inexpensive to maintain.
 I maintain a (private) R package to facilitate this outcome, which encourages